BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab4.md

 ### M1: DNS Installation and Configuration

-1. Configure a forward lookup zone for all the domains with `NS` records in the `Internal Domains` table.
 1. Configure a forward lookup zone for all the domains in the `External Domains` table.
 1. Configure a reverse lookup zone for all the domains with `PTR` records in the `External Domains` table.